 The method of sand tray therapy involves the therapist offering instructions for the client to choose from a collection of figurines and objects to represent the trauma they are working through and the people involved, then place them in a tray of colored sand.

-The therapist is careful not to influence either the objects chosen or their placement in the sand.
+The therapist is careful not to influence either the objects were chosen or their placement in the sand.

 The therapist then asks their client what each figurine or object represents and how they would interpret their placement in the sand.
 After hearing their client’s interpretation, the therapist then offers insights into the objects and asks their client to further describe the behavior of the people represented and their own behaviors.